shipcod3/mySapAdventures/README.md

 SM19 - Security audit - configuration
 SE84 - Information System for SAP R/3 Authorizations
 ```
+- Check if you can execute system commands / run scripts in the client.
+- Check if you can do XSS on BAPI Explorer

 ## Testing the web interface
 - Crawl the URLs (see discovery phase).
 - Fuzz the URLs like in the discovery phase.
 - Look for common web vulnerabilities (Refer to OWASP Top 10) because there are XSS, RCE, XXE, etc. vulnerabilities in some places.
 - Check out Jason Haddix's ["The Bug Hunters Methodology"](https://github.com/jhaddix/tbhm) for testing web vulnerabilities.
+- Auth Bypass via verb Tampering?
+Maybe :)

 ## Attack!
 - Check if it runs on old servers or technologies like Windows 2000.